Could digital media startups fill the vacuum left by community newspapers?

 Breaking News Emails

-When former Washington Post editor Jim Brady departed Digital First Media — a media management company that owns more than 50 newspapers across 12 states — a few years ago, he left with a desire to focus on local news.
+A few years ago, when former Washington Post editor Jim Brady departed Digital First Media — a media management company that owns more than 50 newspapers across 12 states — he left with a desire to focus on local news.

 Billy Penn (named after the state’s founder) and The Incline now both aim to fulfill their creator's mission to cover local news.